Giving in Action

 Tropical Rotunda and Collections Mapping

-Since the Fuqua Conservatory’s recent structural renovation, Conservatory Manager Paul Blackmore and his team have continued to replant and enrich its living collections.
+Since the Fuqua Conservatory’s structural renovation, Conservatory Manager Paul Blackmore and his team have continued to replant and enrich its living collections.
 Installing plants of botanical and conservation importance from regions around the globe, they added tropical conifers from New Caledonia.
 A hot spot of biodiversity under threat from mining and logging, New Caledonia is home to more than 2500 species of plants endemic (native only) to this extraordinary archipelago located between Australia and Fiji.
 Primarily considered to be endangered or threatened, the new conifers include Acmopyle pancheri, Dacrydium araucariodes, Agathis moorei and Agathis montana, and the scientifically significant Amborella trichopoda – believed to be among the oldest surviving species of angiosperm (flowering plants).
 Another exciting addition to the Malagasy and New Caledonian palms collections is the recently discovered Tahina spectabilis, an entirely new genus of palm from Madagascar!

 Children in the Garden